Panzerschrek/U-00DC-Sprache/source/docs/en/compiler.rst

 *Capabilities*
 **************

-Ü compiler can compile (obviously) Ü files.
+Ü compiler can compile (obviously) Ü source files.
 But it's not the only things it can do.

 It's possible to compile multiple sources into LLVM bitcode files and then combine them and run link-time optimization (via separate compiler invocation).

-Also Ü compiler can produce native executables and binary files.
+Also Ü compiler can produce native executables and shared libraries.
 But this works only if it was compiled together with internal LLD (which is usually the case).